RazConsta/RazConsta/README.md

 - I returned as a full-time software engineer for West Monroe in July 2023
 	- For my first client project (July 2023 - July 2024), I worked with React, React Native, and .NET, developing a web app, a separate mobile app, and their back-end

+ Here is an overview of some of the technologies I worked with in the past year.

 <table>
 	<tr>
     		<td>Front-End</td>